Back to TOC

 Did You Know?

 Worms have a gizzard much like a chicken and it is important when feeding your worms that you add a little outside dirt to the mix.
-Not much, about a teaspoon at a time.
+Ground minerals would be best.
+Ground eggshells or Agricultural lime is easy to come by.
+They don’t need much, about a tablespoon at a time per 1 sq ft.

 Like chickens, worms can't chew, so they swallow their food whole and then completely depend upon the gizzard to chew/grind the food for them.
 If you have any eggs you can also crush the eggshells to a powder with a rolling pin or hammer and throw it in with the food.
 Worms don't actually take bites out of their food.